Assembling your own hanging basket with flowers and plants that match your style can be a satisfying experience.

 Wave petunia baskets are especially good for hanging baskets as they don’t require any deadheading.

-Talk about easy care!
-Most varieties of begonias grow great in sun or shade, making them a great choice for a hanging basket.
+Most varieties of begonias grow great in sun or shade, making them a great, easy-care choice for a hanging basket.

 Impatiens are shade-loving plants, so they grow great in hanging baskets in areas that don’t get hit by the sun in the heat of the day.